vippsas/vipps-recurring-api/vipps-recurring-api-campaigns-howitworks.md

 <!-- START_METADATA
 ---
-title: How It Works: Campaigns
+title: How it works for campaigns
 sidebar_position: 14
 ---
 END_METADATA -->